rphlmr/squirrelsong-high-contrast/themes/VSCode/SquirrelsongLight/Readme.md

 To use the [Squirrelsong Dark](https://marketplace.visualstudio.com/items?itemName=sapegin.Theme-SquirrelsongDark) theme in the integrated terminal, choose the `Squirrelsong Light (Dark Terminal)` theme instead of the `Squirrelsong Light`.

-Also, add these two options to your config ():
+Also, add these two options to your config:

 ```js
 {